GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 Whitelist value will be the Whitelist ID and when you create a new whitelist, there is no need to know the whitelist ID if you already know the whitelist value.
 The OTP Update/Delete Whitelist APIs will accept email domains and email addresses.

-For more information, refer to the following:
+For more details, see the following:
 - [Update OTP Whitelist API](https://docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/OTP/paths/~1otp~1namespace~1{namespace}~1apps~1{appid}~1whitelists~1{whitelistid}/put) documentation.
 - [Delete OTP Whitelist API](https://docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/OTP/paths/~1otp~1namespace~1{namespace}~1apps~1{appid}~1whitelists~1{whitelistid}/delete)